-- a.
-Right of Way Access Permits are not required for Right of Way Access points from a private road, although applicants should review any private or other independent requirements such as homeowners association or subdivision covenants.
-Applicants are encouraged to follow the standards set forth in Sections 3.5.B (Right of Way Access Permit Required). - b.
-Development approvals under this UDC that involve access from a private road, may require, as a condition of approval, that access be constructed to the standards under the UDC. - c.
+- 1. Right-of-Way-Access Permits are not required for right-of-way access points from a private road, although applicants should review any private or other independent requirements such as homeowners' association or subdivision covenants.
+Applicants are encouraged to follow the standards set forth in Sections 3.5.B (Right-of-Way Access Permit Required). - 2.
+Development approvals under this UDC that involve access from a private road, may require, as a condition of approval, that access be constructed to the standards specified in the UDC. - 3.
 Based on the level of work needing to be completed, applicants may be required to obtain a Grading and Excavation Permit from the Public Works Department.

-D. Driveways
+D. Driveways.

-- 1. Internal Driveway Standards. - a.
+1. Internal Driveway Standards.

+a.
 General.

 - i.
-In order to promote safe and adequate access to all Buildable Lots, uses, and structures, in particular for emergency services and response, Routt County recommends that landowners comply with the following minimum design standards and criteria for the construction of the internal portions of a driveway, other than the Right of Way Access Point. - ii.
+In order to promote safe and adequate access to all buildable lots, uses, and structures, in particular for emergency services and response, Routt County recommends that landowners comply with the following minimum design standards and criteria for the construction of the internal portions of driveways, other than the right-of-way access point. - ii.
 Applicants may be required to construct driveways in compliance with the following standards as a condition of approval of any land use or subdivision approval. - iii.
 Based on the level of work needing to be completed, applicants may be required to obtain a Grading and Excavation Permit from the Public Works Department as well.
-Individual fire protection districts may have adopted driveway design and construction requirements which are not voluntary as a part of an approved Fire Code applicable in such districts.
+Individual fire protection districts may have adopted driveway design and construction requirements which are not voluntary as a part of an approved fire code applicable in such districts.
 In such cases, Routt County shall require a sign off from any such fire district prior to issuance of a building permit certifying that the fire district's fire code provisions regarding access have been satisfied, whether by compliance with these driveway criteria or by approved fire protection mitigation measures. - b.
 Minimum Design Standards.
 All driveways are recommended to conform to these minimum design standards: - i.
-If the driveway provides access to one Buildable Lot, it shall have an unobstructed width of not less than 12 feet, not including snow storage, parking or road shoulders.. - ii.
-If the driveway provides access to two Buildable Lots, it shall have an unobstructed width of not less than 16 feet, not including snow storage, parking or road shoulders. - iii.
-Unobstructed vertical clearance of not less than 13 feet 6 inches. - iv.
-Minimum centerline turning radius of 60 feet; - v.
+If the driveway provides access to one buildable lot, it shall have an unobstructed width of not less than 12 feet, not including snow storage, parking or road shoulders. - ii.
+If the driveway provides access to two buildable lots, it shall have an unobstructed width of not less than 16 feet, not including snow storage, parking or road shoulders. - iii.
+The driveway shall have unobstructed vertical clearance of not less than 13 feet 6 inches; - iv.
+Minimum centerline turning radius of 60 feet; and - v.
 Grade not to exceed 10%. - vi.
 Any curve with a radius of less than 80 feet shall have a grade less than 4% within 100 feet of the point of curvature of the curve or switchback. - vii.
-Surfaced to provide a reasonable level of all weather access given the site conditions, including but not limited to, grade, soil type, and drainage.
-At a minimum, the surface shall consist of "three-inch minus" structural gravel at a depth of four inches (4"). - viii.
-Driveways longer than 150 feet shall have a "T" turnaround or cul-desac, as approved by the Road and Bridge Director. - ix.
+The driveway shall be surfaced to provide a reasonable level of all-weather access given the site conditions, including but not limited to, grade, soil type, and drainage.
+At a minimum, the surface shall consist of "three-inch minus" structural gravel at a depth of four inches. - viii.
+Driveways longer than 150 feet shall have a "T" turnaround or cul-desac, as approved by the Public Works Director.

+ix.
 Driveways longer than 200 feet and less than 20 feet wide shall have turnouts.
 Turnouts shall be an all-weather road surface at least 10 feet wide and 40 feet long.

-E. Paving
+E. Paving.